HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

             ...
         }

-    Example valid *type* values include: string, number, boolean, array (when a field can accept an array of values), and object (when a field references another schema).
+    Example valid *type* values include: string, number, boolean, array (when a field is an array of values), and object (when a field references another schema).
 The specification of valid JSON *type* values can be found [here](http://json-schema.org/latest/json-schema-validation.html#rfc.section.6.1.1).

 1. **example:** Directions for how to enter a valid value in the metadata field and/or an example valid value.
 The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.